zzzprojects/Dapper-Plus/docs2/pages/getting-started/overview.md

 ## Mapper

-**Dapper Plus Mapper** allow to map the conceptual model (Entity) with the storage model (Database) and configure options to perform Bulk Actions.
+**Dapper Plus Mapper** allows to map the conceptual model (Entity) with the storage model (Database) and configure options to perform Bulk Actions.

 ### Mapper Examples